lauslim12/express-secure-auth/README.md

 - A user should be able to register and login.
 - A logged in user should be able to perform CRUD operations on any other users.
 - A non logged user should be able to get all data of users, and get a single data of a user.
+- A user should receive a secure JWT token with session key once they have successfully logged in.
 - A user can only access sensitive endpoints limited by rate limiters.
 - A user can access general endpoints limited by rate limiters.

+Endpoints existing in this API:

+- `GET /`, a greeting message.
+- `POST /api/v1/authentication/login`, to log in a single user.
+- `POST /api/v1/authentication/register`, to register as a single user.
+- `POST /api/v1/authentication/logout`, to log out.
+You need to be logged in to access this endpoint.
+- `GET /api/v1/users`, to get all users.
+- `GET /api/v1/users/<username>`, to get a user.
+- `POST /api/v1/users`, to create a single user.
+You need to be logged in to access this endpoint.
+- `PUT /api/v1/users/<uid>`, to update a single user.
+You need to be logged in to access this endpoint.
+- `DELETE /api/v1/users/<uid>`, to delete a single user.
+You need to be logged in to access this endpoint.

 ## Authentication Flow